 We recruit, select, and train volunteers to assist in identified tasks that support our services to Anoka County Library patrons.
 Volunteers do not replace staff; they free up staff time for completion of higher level tasks.
 Our use of volunteers in appropriate, meaningful positions acknowledges our commitment to managing all available resources as effectively as possible.

-A potential volunteer, 18 years of age or older, who finds a posted position that matches their skills and availability, will complete an application form.
-Teens, ages 12-17 and/or going into 7th grade, will apply for volunteer positions using our Teen Volunteer Application.
+- A potential volunteer, 18 years of age or older, who finds a posted position that matches their skills and availability, will complete an application form.
+Teens, ages 12-17 and/or going into 7th grade, can find more information about applying on our Teen Volunteering page.